Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 **This tutorial is not entirely up to date, though it will be soon!
 The best place to look right now is the [p5.dom library reference page](http://p5js.org/reference/#/libraries/p5.dom).**
 As you have seen, createCanvas creates an HTML5 Canvas, a special element you can draw graphics into.
 However, using the p5.dom add-on library, p5.js can also be used to create and interact with HTML elements outside of the graphics canvas.
 This tutorial will explain more about how to use p5.dom.

-First, you will need to include the p5.dom.js file in your html.
+First, you will need to include the p5.dom.js file in your HTML.
 If you are using the example project it should already be there, you just need to uncomment the line in index.html that links to it.
 Otherwise, [download](https://github.com/lmccart/p5.js/blob/master/lib/addons/p5.dom.js) the file and add this line to your HTML header:

 ```html
 <script type='text/javascript' src='relative/path/to/your/p5.dom.js'>